DakobedBard/dsi-spark/pair.md

     the `label_name` of those predictions.
 Examine the content of the incorrect predictions and try to reason why the content is incorrectly predicted.

+11. Save your model as a pickle file.
+This will allow you to use the model make prediction about the label of new articles.

+12. To make prediction of new data, write a standalone python script that would take the file name of the file containing the new articles as a command line argument (use `argparse`).

+    The script should do the following:
+    - Read and preprocess the new data
+    - Preprocessing must be the same as you have done to build the model above
+    - Put the new data in an RDD
+    - Find the 20 most common words in each article
+    - Unpickle your model and make predictions for the label of the article
+    - Write out a file with the predicted labels and the most common words